homelab-alpha/docs/content/docs/openssl/script-information/ssl_dotfiles_installer.info.md

 done
 ```

-- The script identifies and removes unnecessary files from the OpenSSL
-  directory, such as version control and documentation files that are not
-  essential for its operation.

 <br />

 ### Completion and Exit

+After updating the `.bashrc` file and removing unnecessary files, the script
+prints a completion message.

 ```bash
 echo "Installation completed. .bashrc has been updated, and the specified files have been removed."
 ```

-- After updating the `.bashrc` file and removing unnecessary files, the script
-  prints a completion message.
+Finally, the script exits.
+An optional line is included to restart the shell, if
+desired.

 ```bash
 # Optionally, restart the shell (optional line to consider uncommenting if needed)